 This latest article from SSIR is a wonderful example of why this approach is so powerful for our international and local work: https://ssir.org/articles/entry/cocreating_with_the_base_of_the_pyramid#

-Shannon, Platforms Manager – the whole world could be collapsing, and Shannon would keep her cool, which is why she keeps the TDi ship running tight.
+Shannon, Head of People, Culture & Process – the whole world could be collapsing, and Shannon would keep her cool, which is why she keeps the TDi ship running tight.

 Mine is Brene Brown’s Dare to Lead… no surprises there probably!
 I’ve been following Brene Brown and her various books and talks for some years now, mainly from a personal perspective post having children.
 I apply her techniques and learnings everyday at home as well as at work.